This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-compiler-explorer.default.url: The default link loaded when opening the plugin, default is empty.
+compiler-explorer.default.url: The default link loaded when opening the extension, empty by default

 "compiler-explorer.default.url": {